 Mike Gratton's top long distance running tips

 We've published a short interview with 1983 London marathon winner Mike Gratton; click here to go to the interview.
-Here are some of his top tips for long distance running.
+Here are some of his top running tips for long distance running.

 - The key to gaining endurance is consistency.
 It is much better to be running regularly than a few big sessions each week – ideally build up to 5 runs per week with a mix of distances and running speeds, the 2 rest days can be active using the gym, yoga or Pilates.
 For more experienced runners 7 days per week is ideal, with two of the runs being slow active recovery runs.